SpeechPathology.com Phone: 800-242-5183

 Course: #10990Level: Intermediate1 Hour

-'The information shared was clear and useful' Read Reviews
+'Information was helpful and informative' Read Reviews

 There is much controversy about the diagnosis of ankyloglossia and its potential effects on neonatal feeding and speech.
 Guidance regarding the diagnosis of ankyloglossia and a summary of current research regarding its potential effects on function are provided in this course.